Find out who our first aiders are and how to report an incident.

 If you need an ambulance call 5-999 from any internal phone or 999 from a mobile and provide your location.
-Make sure that you inform the Incident Manager (College Facilities Manager or their deputy) that a serious injury has occurred and an ambulance is on its way.
+Make sure that you inform the front desk that a serious injury has occurred and an ambulance is on its way.

 Reporting accidents and incidents

 Please report all accidents or incidents that happen at UAL or as a result of UAL activity.
 Please report all incidents no matter how trivial they may seem at the time.

-Incident report forms can be found at the front desk of every UAL building or downloaded here: Accident / Incident / Near-miss Report Form (Word 139KB)
+Incident report forms can be found at the front desk of every UAL building or downloaded here: Accident / Incident / Near-miss Report Form (Word 144KB)

 Please report all accidents resulting in injury or ill health or incidents involving near-misses that might have resulted in injury or ill health – including:

 An accident or near miss on any UAL site.

 An accident or near miss that happens off site but is caused by a university activity.
 For example, an incident at an exhibition off site that is being run by the university, or in partnership with a third party organisation.

 - an accident or incident involving a student during a field trip or while on work experience, including overseas.